Transverse-momentum-dependent factorization at next-to-leading power: Introduction

-The importance of the subject of subleading power TMD observables is underscored by the observation that while, they are suppressed by $M/Q$ with respect to leading-power observables, they are typically not small, especially in the kinematics of fixed-target experiments (see ref.~\cite{Anselmino:2005nn} for a phenomenological study of these effects).
+The importance of the subject of subleading power TMD observables is underscored by the observation that while they are suppressed by $M/Q$ with respect to leading-power observables, they are typically not small, especially in the kinematics of fixed-target experiments (see Ref.~\cite{Anselmino:2005nn} for a phenomenological study of these effects).
 The endeavors at the future EIC will allow us to explore this internal structure at unprecedented accuracy.
-Despite the remarkable progress in calculating perturbative corrections to leading power TMDs, such as all the analyses listed in the previous paragraph, sub-leading power corrections to this structure have largely only been explored at tree-level until recently.
+Despite the progress in calculating perturbative corrections to leading power TMDs, sub-leading power corrections to this structure have largely only been explored at tree-level until recently.
 Nevertheless to describe data associated with these azimuthal correlations at the level of precision and across the kinematic range covered by the EIC, factorization and resummation formalisms beyond tree level will be required.

+The TMD region analysis was put on firmer foundation by the Amsterdam group~\cite{Mulders:1995dh,Boer:1997mf,Boer:2003cm,Bacchetta:2004zf}, where they established a comprehensive tree level factorization of the SIDIS cross section~\cite{Mulders:1995dh,Bacchetta:2006tn} expressed in terms of LP and NLP TMDs.
+Regarding the NLP contribution, a key observation~\cite{Mulders:1995dh,Bacchetta:2006tn} is that the tree level factorization contains four sub-leading power contributions, a kinematic contribution in the leptonic tensor and three sub-leading power distribution functions: the intrinsic, kinematic, and dynamic sub-leading distributions in the hadronic tensor.
+However, due to the QCD equations of motion, the number of sub-leading power contributions in the hadronic tensor can be reduced to two independent ones.
+This tree-level methodology was applied to $e^+e^-$ in Ref.~\cite{Boer:1997mf} and a decade later, this analysis was applied to Drell-Yan in \cite{Lu:2011th}.
+However, going beyond a purely tree level framework, the appearance of uncancelled rapidity divergences~\cite{Gamberg:2006ru} in sub-leading power time-reversal odd TMDs, indicated that factorization was endangered at NLP power.